mjburtenshaw/rebuy-pomodoro/README.md

 ## Known Issues

+- Playing sounds does not work in WebKit based browsers, e.g., Safari.
+It should work on browsers running Chromium, e.g., Chrome, Firefox, etc.
-There is an issue with repainting timer progress when previous ones clear.
+- There is an issue with repainting timer progress when previous ones clear.
 It seems to be an off by one error, but the data says it's correct.